 Students will act as I/O consultants to solve simulated real-world contemporary problems typically encountered in an organization.
 The instructor will act in a management role to pose problems that require students to utilize the competences they have learned in previous coursework.
 A simulated, virtual organization will provide the environment for this dynamic interaction.
 Students will work in teams to diagnosis problems, generate solutions, and implement them.
 The Instructor will respond and react to proposed solutions and implementations, providing simulated feedback with criticism, recommendations, and outcome of implementations.
 Both face-to-face (synchronous) and computer assisted (asynchronous) modes of communication will be used.
 Class discussions will be used to discuss ongoing projects and to critically evaluate the effectiveness of the organizational interventions.

 Each student will work as a team member on four assigned projects.
 To accomplish the objectives for a project, each team member will utilize a set of previously developed I/O specialist competencies.
 In-class meetings will be held to discuss the progress of the on-going projects.
-Project teams will also meet in both face-to-face discussions outside of class and also in asynchronous meetings using Google Docs or Saikai platform.
+Project teams will also meet in both face-to-face discussions outside of class and also in asynchronous meetings using the

 Students will serve as junior I/O consultants to management at Applied Psychology Consultants, Inc. (APC), a virtual national company specializing in providing I/O consulting services to private and public sector organizations.
 Because of the recent success of its I/O consulting services, APC Inc. management has hired a full staff of junior consultants from the University of Baltimore's Applied Psychology MS program and begun to market its services to a wide range of new clients.
 Projects involve a broad range of I/O applications including job analysis, performance management (performance appraisal, motivating employees), job design, selection and placement, organizational development and many others.

 Each project will be initially defined by management and assigned to a project team consisting of from two to five I/O consultants.
-Each group will select a Project Team Facilitator (PTF) who will be responsible for coordinating the project to insure that the goals and objectives are accomplish and that the project is completed on schedule.
+An appointed Project Team Leader (PTL) will be responsible for managing the project to insure that the goals and objectives are accomplish and that the project is completed on schedule.
 Since consultants will serve on projects for different clients, it will be necessary for teams to communicate and share relevant client information as projects progress.
 Each project team (PT) will:

-The Project Team Facilitator (PTF) will submit to the Sakai assignement folder the written Project Report to management.
+The Project Team Leader (PTL) will submit a written Project Report (by its PTL) to management documenting the project and indicating each team member's contributions to the project.
 Projects will proceed simultaneously throughout the semester and progress in a dynamic manner, simulating real world applications.
 With the exception of the Job Analysis project the Project Team will collect data (simulated data from instructor) and obtain other information relevant to the project.
 In some instances, the instructor will provide information from management relevant to the projects.